-• The book titled "Theoretical and Computational Aerodynamics" is to be published by Wiley, UK.
-There are chapters on computational aerodynamics, NLF and transitional flow related to aerodynamics, transonic aerodynamics and low Reynolds number unsteady aerodynamics, topics of current interests, not dealt with many books on the subject.
-The book is scheduled for 2015.
-The manuscript is with the publisher.
+• The book : "Theoretical and Computational Aerodynamics" will be published by Wiley, UK.
+There are chapters on (i) computational aerodynamics, (ii) NLF and transitional flow related to aerodynamics, (iii) transonic aerodynamics and (iv) low Reynolds number unsteady aerodynamics -- topics of current interests.
+The book should be available by 2015.

 The book: "High Accuracy Computing Methods: Fluid Flows and Wave Phenomena" is published by Cambridge University Press (2013) with an Indian edition available.
 This supersedes the book from Universities Press, India (2004).
 Foreword is written by Prof. Michel Deville.
 See:

 • Swagata Bhaumik defended his Ph.D. thesis on 2D and 3D flow receptivity and transition.
-Dr. Bhaumik having spent some time with HPCL, is now in OSU working with Prof. Gaitonde.
-His path-breaking work on transition and turbulence is one of the major contributions by HPCL in recent times and is a culmination of HPCL research efforts over the past twenty five years, starting with the work of Ballav and Nijhawan on Bromwich contour integral methods.
-There are many who have participated in our transition/ receptivity research and we acknowledge all such contributions.
+He is currently now in OSU working with Prof. Gaitonde.
+His work on transition and turbulence is culmination of contributions by HPCL over the past twenty five years, starting with the work of Ballav and Nijhawan on Bromwich contour integral methods.
+This is an occasion to remember with the publication of 3D transition work in PRE by all connected with HPCL.

 • Swagata, Rajarshi and Himanshu's work on rectangular lid driven cavity is published in Computers and Fluids.
-This work highlights the enstrophy cascade mechanism for inhomogeneous flow and should be considered a significant improvement over existing ideas on energy cascade based on work for homogeneous isotropic turbulence.
-Of specific interest is that this cascade is equally true for 2D and 3D flows -- removing a constraint in fluid dynamic studies for small scale formation in 2D flows.
+This work highlights the enstrophy cascade mechanism for inhomogeneous flow and is a significant improvement over existing ideas on energy cascade based on homogeneous isotropic turbulence.
+Of specific interest is that this cascade is equally true for 2D and 3D flows -- removing a long-standing constraint in 2D fluid dynamic studies for small scale formation.

 • A 40 parts lecture series on Foundations of Scientific Computing taught to IIT Kanpur undergraduate students (2009) as a science elective is available in you tube and in: